-We had a gross loss of RMB72.5 million in 2015 and a gross profit of RMB602 million in 2016, whereas our gross margin was negative in 2015 and was 13.9% in 2016.
+Our gross profit increased significantly by 119% from RMB602 million in 2016 to RMB1,320 million in 2017.
+Our gross margin increased from 13.9% in 2016 to 23.6% in 2017.
 Our gross margin is affected by the mix of our operating revenue between online direct sales and services income and financial services income.
-Our gross margin significantly increased in 2016, as a significantly greater percentage of our operating revenue was from financial services income in 2016, as compared to 2015.
-We do not rely on our e-commerce channel to generate gross profit, as the focus of our e-commerce channel is to attract and retain customers and convert them to users of our loan products.
-Our write-downs to inventory have been properly recorded and were insignificant in 2015 and 2016.
+Our gross margin significantly increased in 2017, as a significantly greater percentage of our operating revenue was from financial services income in 2017, as compared to 2016.
+We do not rely on our e-commerce channel to generate gross profit, as the focus of our e-commerce channel is to attract and retain users and convert them to users of our loan products.
+Our write-downs to inventory have been properly recorded and were insignificant in 2016 and 2017.